Contact Us

 Often do I think of the words of the poet Robert Frost: ‘Two roads diverged in the woods and I — I took the one less traveled by, and that has made all the difference.'

-At the age of 46, in the middle of a career in international banking I switched to music composition and enrolled in the Western Michigan University Irving S. Gilmore School of Music.
-The first orchestral work, “Of Barbed Wire and Red Roses” Op.
-1b for large brass ensemble and timpani was the result of reflections on the violence and destruction of civil wars that I had witnessed, years earlier while on business travel overseas.
-This work received the Irving S. Gilmore Emerging Artist Award. . *** Early on, other awards such as the Arts Council of Greater Kalamazoo Arts Outreach Grant and the Pharmacia and Upjohn Foundation Grant, gave me the additional boosts of self-confidence to pursue music composition instead of banking, to follow the road less traveled by, which, to quote the poet, ‘has made all the difference.’
+The first orchestral composition, “Of Barbed Wire and Red Roses” Op.
+1b for large brass ensemble and timpani, was the result of reflections on the destruction caused by the civil wars that I witnessed while traveling a decade for business in Africa.
+This Suite for brass was recognized with the Irving S. Gilmore Emerging Artist Award.
+Additional awards from the Arts Council of Greater Kalamazoo Arts Outreach Grant and the Pharmacia and Upjohn Foundation Grant, gave me the additional boosts of self-confidence to pursue music composition, to follow the road less traveled.

 Manu head shot.jpg